haskell/cabal/doc/cabal-project.rst

     ``--project-file=my.project``, then the other files that will be probed are ``my.project.freeze`` and ``my.project.local``.

+    The location of the ``--project-file`` also dictates the project root with respect to which all other locations, like packages, are resolved.

-    If the specified project file is a relative path, we will look for the file relative to the current working directory, and then for the parent directory, until the project file is found or we have hit the top of the user's home directory.
+    If a project file is not specified, we will look for the file relative to the current working directory, and then for the parent directory, until the project file is found or we have hit the top of the user's home directory.

     This option cannot be specified via a ``cabal.project`` file.